sambhugit/Music-Generator/README.md

 ## How to Run
 1.Open terminal and run "python app.py" or "python inference.py"
 2.A webpage pops up.
-Enter few words as seed and click submitto get your lyrics.
+Enter few words as seed and click submit to get your lyrics.